 Taking positive action this World Cancer Day

-World Cancer Day is on February 4th.
+World Cancer Day which took place on 4 February.
 Organised by the Union for International Cancer Control (UICC), the campaign takes place every year to encourage action from individuals, the health community, and governments.
 It aims to improve public awareness and access to early cancer detection, screening, and diagnosis.
 It is also a reminder that each of us – from businesses to teachers, healthcare workers to carers - has an important role to play in reducing the impact of cancer.

 2020 marks the midway point of a 3-year ‘I Am and I Will’ campaign.
 UICC are encouraging all of us to take big and small actions toward making lasting, positive change.